Taming-the-BEAST/Skyline-plots/README.md

 This means that {% eqinline R_e %} will be allowed to change at 9 times equally spaced between the origin of the epidemic and the present time.
 Choosing this dimension can again be arbitrary and may require the testing of a few different values.
 Too few intervals and not all rate shifts are captured.
 Too many intervals and the intervals may not contain enough information to infer parameters.
 (As with setting the dimension of the Coalescent Bayesian Skyline the dimension of {% eqinline R_e %} can also be set in the initialization panel).

-Besides {% eqinline R_e %} (**reproductiveNumber**), the **Birth Death Skyline Contemporary** model has 3 more parameters, **becomeUninfectiousRate** (the rate at which infected patients become uninfectious, {% eqinline \delta %}, through recovery, death or isolation), **rho** (the proportion of lineages sampled in the present, {% eqinline \rho %}) and **origin** (the time at which the index case became infected, which is always earlier than the tMRCA of the tree).
+Besides {% eqinline R_e %} (**reproductiveNumber**), the **Birth Death Skyline Contemporary** model has 3 more parameters, **becomeUninfectiousRate** (the rate at which infected patients become uninfectious, {% eqinline \delta %}, through recovery, death or isolation), **rho** (the proportion of lineages sampled in the present, {% eqinline \rho %}) and the **origin** (the time at which the index case became infected, which is always earlier than the tMRCA of the tree).
 We may know some of these parameters from literature or be able to estimate them from external sources.
 For example, the average time that patients are able to transmit a disease is informative about the **becomeUninfectiousRate**.
 This prior knowledge we can incorporate in our analysis by setting appropriate priors for these parameters.

 We will use a lognormal prior for {% eqinline R_e %}.
 This is a good prior distribution to use for rates since it is always positive (a rate cannot be negative) and has a long tail defined over all positive numbers.
 The long tail allows arbitrarily high estimates of {% eqinline R_e %}, but does not place much weight on very high rates.
-This agrees with our prior knowledge about the {% eqinline R_e %} (most diseases have an {% eqinline R_e %} between 1.2 and 5.
+This agrees with our prior knowledge about {% eqinline R_e %} (most diseases have an {% eqinline R_e %} between 1.2 and 5.
 Measles is one of the most infectious diseases we know about and has {% eqinline R_e \approx 18 %}).
-If an epidemic is neither growing or declining, it has an {% eqinline R_e %} of 1, which we will use as a null hypothesis, by setting a prior on {% eqinline R_e %} centered around 1 (we assume that if there isn't a strong signal in an interval for an epidemic to grow or decline that {% eqinline R_e = 1 %}, i.e. the epidemic stays constant).
-Note that this prior is used for each of the {% eqinline R_e %} intervals (the birth-death skyline assumes that {% eqinline R_e %} is independent in each of the intervals).
+If an epidemic is neither growing or declining, it has an {% eqinline R_e %} of 1, which we will use as a null hypothesis, by setting a prior on {% eqinline R_e %} centered around 1 (we assume that if there isn't a strong signal in an interval for an epidemic to grow or decline that {% eqinline R_e = 1 %}, i.e. the epidemic size stays constant).
+Note that this prior is used for each of the {% eqinline R_e %} intervals (the Birth-Death Skyline assumes that {% eqinline R_e %} is independent in each of the intervals).

 > Select a **Log Normal** distribution for the **reproductiveNumber** prior.
 >